-As per Communiqué No. 2022/2, if a transaction is closed (ie, the concentration is realised) as of or after 4 May 2022, the transaction will be required to be notified in Turkey if one of the following increased turnover thresholds is met (all currency conversions are based on the Turkish Central Bank's applicable average buying exchange rates for the financial year 2021):
+As per Communiqué No. 2022/2, if a transaction is closed (ie, the concentration is realised) as of or after 4 May 2022, the transaction will be required to be notified in Turkey if one of the following increased turnover thresholds is met (all currency conversions are based on the Turkish Central Bank's applicable average buying exchange rates for the financial year 2022):

-- the aggregate Turkish turnover of the transaction parties exceeding 750 million lira and the Turkish turnover of at least two of the transaction parties each exceeding 250 million lira; - the Turkish turnover of the transferred assets or businesses in acquisitions exceeding 250 million lira and the worldwide turnover of at least one of the other parties to the transaction exceeds 3 billion lira; or - the Turkish turnover of any of the parties in mergers exceeding 250 million lira and the worldwide turnover of at least one of the other parties to the transaction exceeds 3 billion lira.
+- the aggregate Turkish turnover of the transaction parties exceeds 750 million Turkish lira and the Turkish turnover of at least two of the transaction parties each exceeds 250 million Turkish lira: - the Turkish turnover of the transferred assets or businesses in acquisitions exceeds 250 million Turkish lira and the worldwide turnover of at least one of the other parties to the transaction exceeds 3 billion Turkish lira; or - the Turkish turnover of any of the parties in mergers exceeds 250 million Turkish lira and the worldwide turnover of at least one of the other parties to the transaction exceeds 3 billion Turkish lira.

-Pursuant to Communiqué No. 2022/2, the '250 million lira Turkish turnover thresholds' mentioned above will not be sought for the acquired undertakings active in or assets related to the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies, if:
+Pursuant to Communiqué No. 2022/2, the 250 million lira Turkish turnover thresholds mentioned above will not be sought for the acquired undertakings active in, or assets related to, the fields of digital platforms, software and gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals and health technologies, if:

-- they operate in the Turkish geographical market; - they conduct research and development activities in the Turkish geographical market; or - they provide services to Turkish users.
+- they operate in the Turkish geographical market; - they conduct research and development activities in the Turkish geographical market: or - they provide services to Turkish users.

-The new regulation does not seek the existence of an 'affected market' in assessing whether a transaction triggers a notification requirement, and if a concentration exceeds one of the alternative jurisdictional thresholds the concentration will automatically be subject to the approval of the Competition Board.
+The new regulation does not seek the existence of an 'affected market' in assessing whether a transaction triggers a notification requirement, and if a concentration exceeds one of the alternative jurisdictional thresholds, the concentration will automatically be subject to the approval of the Competition Board.